open-s4c/dice/doc/benchmarking.md

 - `tsan`: Program built with ThreadSanitizer instrumentation and executed with the stock libtsan runtime.
-- `tsano`: Same instrumentation as `tsan`, but executed through the Dice `tsano` launcher to quantify the cost of Dice’s replacement runtime.
+- `tsano`: Same instrumentation as `tsan`, but executed through the Dice `tsano` launcher to quantify the cost of Dice's replacement runtime.
 - `core`: Only `libdice` is preloaded (no extra modules) so we can measure the fixed cost of the runtime and loader.
 - `intercept`: Loads `libdice` plus the interceptor modules for pthreads, malloc/free, C++ guards, and libtsan.
-Modules are injected as individual DSOs via the system loader (the configuration often labelled “elf” in reports).
+Modules are injected as individual DSOs via the system loader (the configuration often labelled "elf" in reports).
 - `self`: Extends `intercept` by also loading `dice-self` to account for TLS management overhead when subscribers depend on Self metadata.